fastify/fastify-autoload/README.md

   ```

 - `ignoreFilter` (optional) - Filter matching any path that should not be loaded.
-Can be a RegExp, a string or a function returning a boolean.
+Can be a RegExp, a string ,or a function returning a boolean.

   ```js
   fastify.register(autoLoad, {